elseloop/new-tab-scratchpad/README.md

 ## New Tab Scratchpad

-####Google Chrome extension to turn new tabs into notebooks.
+#### Google Chrome extension to turn new tabs into notebooks.

 **Note: still in development, but it mostly works**

-Open a new tab, have a textarea already focused, ready to take notes.
-Save for later.
-Save to  list to load later.
-Sync across your Chrome account.
-Do a happy dance.
+Open a new tab and have available a textarea, ready to take notes.
+Save your note for later and it will be there waiting when you next open a new tab.
+Save to it to your folder and you can move on to your next note but still have it available to load in later.

 **To use:**
 * download files